pelrun/hp-omen-linux-module/README.md

 ### To do:

+___FourZone brightness control___ not necessary as brightness is managed from hex values
-- FourZone brightness control
+- GUI
 - Fan control
 - Performance level
 - Network booster (?)
+- DKMS module